-Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response budget reports and the MTFS. ensuring capital programme projections and the Treasury Management Strategy cover the same period. reviewing inherited capital programmes from legacy councils to ensure they are affordable and develop a strategy for financing schemes dependent on borrowing. affordability.
+Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response expenditure and borrowing are clearly highlighted in budget reports and the MTFS. ensuring capital programme projections and the Treasury Management Strategy cover the same period. reviewing inherited capital programmes from legacy councils to ensure they are affordable and develop a strategy for financing schemes dependent on borrowing. affordability.
 We note that for 2022/23, the Council reviewed the capital programme and reduced the associated borrowing requirement.
 Additional information was also provided in the budget report on the revenue costs associated with borrowing Recommendation 3 CIPFA Treasury Management - pages 25-27 The Council should ensure it complies with the requirements of the CIPFA Treasury Management in Public Services Code of Practice and with the treasury scrutiny requirements set out in the Constitution.
-This should include: • providing Members as a minimum, an annual treasury strategy report, a mid-year review, and an annual treasury report • ensuring the Audit Committee undertakes effective scrutiny of the Treasury Management Strategy and any associated policies.
+This should include: • providing Members as a minimum, an annual treasury strategy report, a mid-year review, and an annual treasury report; • ensuring the Audit Committee undertakes effective scrutiny of the Treasury Management Strategy and any associated policies.
 CIPFA Treasury Management in Public Services Code of Practice requires that as a minimum the Council should receive an annual report on the strategy for the coming year, a mid-year review, and an annual report on the performance of the treasury management function.
 The Council's Constitution set out that the Audit Committee is responsible for ensuring effective scrutiny of the Treasury Management Strategy and policies.
 The Council did not comply with these requirements for 2019/20 as no annual report was provided for Member scrutiny.
 Although quarterly budget monitoring reports included a commentary on treasury management, they did not provide all the information we would expect from a formal mid-year review such as treasury income and expenditure forecasts against budget and details of investment and debt portfolios.
-In accordance with the Treasury Management Code, Full Council receives an annual treasury strategy report, a mid- year review, and an annual treasury report.
+In accordance with the Treasury Management Code Full Council receives an annual treasury strategy report, a mid- year review, and an annual treasury report.
 A summary of treasury management activities is also included in the quarterly finance reports submitted to the Council's Executive.
 This includes reporting on performance against all forward looking prudential indicators.
 Under Cumberland Council's Constitution the Audit Committee is responsible for monitoring the Council's treasury management arrangements in accordance with the CIPFA Treasury Management Code of Practice.
-Recommendation 4 Statutory requirement to produce audited Statement of Accounts - pages 13, 28-29 The Council should continue to put in place robust arrangements for the production of financial statements, The Council has not fulfilled its statutory requirements to produce audited Statement of Accounts in line with the statutory deadline for years 2017-18 to 2022-23.
-Management's capacity to produce financial statements by the deadline and of sufficient quality is a significant risk, with associated The Council will continue to put in place robust arrangements for the production of financial statements, on a timely basis which meet statutory requirements and international financial reporting standards.
+Recommendation 4 Statutory requirement to produce audited Statement of Accounts - pages 13, 28-29 The Council should continue to put in place robust The Council has not fulfilled its statutory requirements to produce audited Statement of Accounts in line with the statutory deadline for years 2017-18 to 2022-23.
+Management's capacity to The Council will continue to put in place robust arrangements for the production of financial statements, on a timely basis which meet statutory requirements and